seanpue/msu_al340/README.md

 - man bash
 - Google - if you don't know how to do something, try Googling it.
 Other people have probably had the same question.
+- [MSU Library](http://lib.msu.edu)!
+There are lots of full-text e-books available there
+  - try search for Unix Linux
 - Learn by doing.
 There's no real other way to learn this than by trying it out.
 Write your next paper in nano (really emacs or vi), open pdfs from the command line, automate something you don't really need to automate.

 ## What are computational resources at MSU

-- The people who run this server
+- The people who run this server (Russ Werner and Brian Adams)
 - iCER and the High Performance Computing Cluster http://icer.msu.edu If you're doing work with a professor, you can get a free account and storage on the HPCC.
 There are also people at iCER who will help get you started